quarkusio/quarkus-quickstarts/kafka-quickstart/README.md

 mvn -f processor quarkus:dev
 ```

 _NOTE_: Quarkus Dev Services starts a Kafka broker for you automatically.

-Then, open your browser to `http://localhost:8080/quotes.html`.
+Then, open your browser at `http://localhost:8080/quotes.html`.
 You can send quote requests and observe received quotes.

 ## Anatomy